Functors of actions: Cosmological gravitology

 \subsubsection{Strings limits}

-\citet{polyakov1981quantum} have studied the action of string theory dynamics \citep{Deser:1976eh,Brink:1976sc}, and successfully quantized string theory.
-Here we show that the actions of Effective Field Theory is also reduced to the one of the Actions of the String theory, simply as:
+\citet{polyakov1981quantum} has studied the action of string-theory dynamics \citep{Deser:1976eh,Brink:1976sc} and successfully quanti\SorZ{}ed string theory.
+Here we show that FA is also reduced to the one of the actions of string theory, simply as:

-where $T$ is the string tension, $g_{\mu\nu}$ is the metric of any targeted manifold of a D-dimensional space and $x_{\mu}( \sigma)$ is the coordinate of the targeted manifold.
-Moreover, $h_{ab}$ is the worldsheet metric, ($h^{ab}$ is its inverse), and h is as usual the determinant of the $h_{ab}$.
-The signature of the metrics is chosen so that the timelike directions are positive, $+$, while the spacelike directions are negative, $-$.
+where $T$ is the string tension, $g_{\mu\nu}$ is the metric of any targeted manifold of a D-dimensional space and $x_{\mu}(\sigma)$ is the coordinate of the targeted manifold.
+Moreover, $h_{ab}$ is the worldsheet metric, ($h^{ab}$ is its inverse), and $h$ is, as usual, the determinant of $h_{ab}$.
+The signatures of the metrics are chosen so that the timelike directions are positive while the spacelike directions are negative.
 The spacelike coordinate is denoted with $\sigma$, while the timelike coordinate is denoted with $\tau$.

-\subsubsection{Higgs Action limit}
+\subsubsection{Higgs action limit}

-Note that these AofEFT is reduced also to the action of higgs or any other matter action as follows.
-As \cite{PhysRevLett.13.508,Higgs:1964ia} have shown, that the action describing the higgs field and its simple interactions with some fields as:
+Note that FA is reduced also to the action of Higgs or any other matter action as follows.
+As~\cite{PhysRevLett.13.508,Higgs:1964ia,PhysRevLett.13.321} have shown, the action describing the Higgs field and its simple interactions with some fields is:

-where $\eta$ is the determinant of the Minkovski metric, $\eta_{\mu\nu}$, which is taken as, --+++, $\vec{\phi}(\eta)$ is a vector of real scalar fields, $A_{\mu}$ is a real vector field used for the interactions, and $\mathcal{L}_{\rm Higgs}$ is the Higgs lagrangian which is constructed using the aforementioned quantities.
+where $\eta$ is the determinant of the Minkowski metric, $\eta_{\mu\nu}$, which is taken as, $-+++$, $\vec{\phi}(\eta)$ is a vector of real scalar fields, $A_{\mu}$ is a real vector field used for the interactions, and $\mathcal{L}_{\rm Higgs}$ is the Higgs Lagrangian which is constructed using the aforementioned quantities.
 See \refApp{sec:HiggsAction} for more details.
-Therefore, using our formalism, we have that there is a limit of the actions of EFT as:
+Therefore, using our formalism, we have that FA has another limiting case, the Higgs action.
+This can be expressed as: